 The Gate House where you pay the entrance fee to the Bluebell Walk is adjacent to the Millennium Walk, and 45 metres from the Bluebell Barn accessible by a concrete path with a slight incline.

 There are two payment points in which the person supplying tickets can leave their seat to assist anyone in a wheelchair or mobility scooter.
+Payment can be either in cash or by credit or debit card.

 Dogs are welcomed but please they must remain on leads, so preventing any disturbance to the wildlife.
+Dogs are not permitted in the garden (but please contact us regarding assistance dogs).

 Every visitor is offered a detailed map of the Walks when they pay their entrance fee.